Prag8855/aab/content/guides/german-health-insurance/for-employees.md

 **If you have [public health insurance](/glossary/gesetzliche%20Krankenversicherung)**, it becomes cheaper, because the cost is proportional to your income.
 Otherwise, you pay the [minimum amount](/glossary/Mindestbeitrag): around €{{GKV_MIN_COST_SELF_PAY|cur}} per month.

 **If you have [private health insurance](/glossary/private%20Krankenversicherung)**, your employer stops paying half of it, so it's twice as expensive for you.
 For example, if you paid €250 per month as an employee, you must now pay €500 per month.
-If you get [unemployment benefits](/glossary/ALG%20I), you must usually switch to public health insurance.
+If you get [unemployment benefits](/glossary/ALG%20I), you must usually switch to public health insurance, then your unemployment benefits pay for it.
 Otherwise, you can't switch to public health insurance.

 **[Health insurance when unemployed ➞](/guides/german-health-insurance/when-unemployed)**